pgsleepy/ultimatexr.io-1/content/docs/programming-guide/avatars/uxravatar.md

 ## Avatar Rendering

-Although the appearance of avatars is determined by the user, UltimateXR has a cool feature that allows to display hands and controllers to visualize the current state of user input, as shown in the video below:
+Although the appearance of avatars is determined by the user, UltimateXR has a cool feature that allows to display hands and controllers to visualize the current state of user input.

 To toggle between showing the avatar and the controllers, you can combine the `UxrAvatarRenderModes` flags: `LeftController`, `RightController`, and `Avatar`.
 There are also pre-defined combinations such as `AllControllers` and `AllControllersAndAvatar` for convenience.